Category: Women’s Storytelling Festival

 Women’s Festival Spotlight – Vijai Nathan

 For more than 20 years, Vijai Nathan has been performing on stages all over the world, but she started preparing to take the microphone much earlier than that.
-She’s the Read more
+She’s the youngest of three sisters and they grew up imitating their parents to each other.
+Vijai draws inspiration for both her stand-up comedy and her storytelling… Read more

 -